ccpgames/bsdiff/README.md

 website at <http://www.daemonology.net/bsdiff/>.

-I maintain this project seperately from Colin's work, with the goal of making the core functionality easily embedable in existing projects.
+I maintain this project seperately from Colin's work, with the goal of making the core functionality easily embeddable in existing projects.

 Contact
 -------